Robotisim/robotics_software_engineer/module_8_assignment/Readme.md

+# These assignment-Tasks are not yet Finilized

-# Assignments for Module #8 : Behaviour Trees
+## Assignments for Module #8 : Behaviour Trees
 - Create all files in *module_8_assignment* package

 ### Assignment 1: Behavior Tree for Object-Detection-Triggered Navigation